 All pre-licensure nursing students must submit completed CORI and NBC release forms with a copy of a valid form of identification prior to their first clinical experience and at subsequent intervals as requested.
+All licensed nursing students must submit completed CORI and NBC release forms, in addition to other clinical clearance documentation, with a copy of their valid government-issued identification at new student orientation and again at their mandatory clinical orientation.
 Students who refuse to consent to a CORI/NBC will be administratively withdrawn from the nursing program.
-Students with a positive CORI or other criminal history may be excluded from a clinical experience at a particular agency at the discretion of the Associate Dean of the College or College Administration.
+Students with a positive CORI or other criminal history may be excluded from a clinical experience at a particular agency at the discretion of either the CIPO or sponsoring agency.
+Licensed nursing students are also subject to regulations of the Massachusetts Board of Registration in Nursing (BORN); those with outstanding criminal complaint(s) may also be excluded from a clinical experience pending final disciplinary action by the BORN regarding the complaint(s).